EMDR

 — Peter Levine, PhD

 Outside of our conscious awareness, our nervous system is capable of automatically deciding in any given moment if we are safe or in danger.
 When we are faced with a situation that pushes on us beyond our capacity, our nervous system mobilizes and moves us instinctively towards survival.
 This survival instinct is required when we feel we are under threat, but this energy can remain after the threat has passed.
 It can be frustrating when we intellectually know things are okay, but our body continues to send cues that things are not okay.
 We may feel anxious, angry, impulsive, or emotionally reactive.
 We may feel the overwhelming need to do something, but we don’t know what that something is.
 We may feel disconnected and unworthy, isolated, withdrawn, immobilized, or apathetic.
-Because all of this is happening outside of conscious awareness, we usually get very little traction by implementing thinking strategies.
+Because some of this is happening outside of conscious awareness, we usually get very little traction by implementing thinking strategies.
 This can lead us to believe there is something wrong with us — we want to change how we feel, but no matter how hard we try, we can’t seem to make headway.

-I am a certified EMDR therapist through EMDRIA (EMDR International Association) with additional and continuing Natural Processing training.
+I am a certified EMDR therapist through EMDRIA (EMDR International Association) with additional and continuing training in Natural Processing, a modality that utilizes EMDR with an emphasis on tracking resilience.
 I provide EMDR sessions in-person and online.
-You can read more about how online EMDR therapy works below, or feel free to use the contact button to reach me to discuss more fully.